Public events can be a great way to bring communities together, and we are happy to provide advice where we

 Submitting an event proposal

-Event organisers are under no formal obligation to seek the advice of a safety advisory group, but it is recommended that they do so.
+Event organisers are under no formal obligation to seek the advice of a safety advisory group, but it is recommended that they do so (please note: that this is a formal requirement for events on Dacorum-owned land).
 In some cases, this may also be a requirement of an event's public liability insurance policy.
 Ideally, notification should be made several months before the event takes place, soon after you have decided upon the nature of the event, dates and venue.

 Please complete our event notification form (below), and send the completed form to firstname.lastname@example.org.